oracle-livelabs/oci-migration/ebs-cm-landingzones/deploy/deploy.md

   This will then require your local computer password to edit the file.
 Enter the password and you should see a screen similar to the one shown below.

-  3. Type `i` to edit the file.
+  3. At the bottom of the file, type `a` to append a new line.

-  4. Go to the last line and add the following entry as follows: `<lb_public_ip> myebscm.ebshol.org`
+  4. Add the following entry as follows: `<lb_ip_address> myebscm.ebshol.org`

   ![This screenshot shows how to edit the hosts file on a Mac.](./images/mac-editlastline.png " ")

-  5. Once you have finished editing the file, hit 'esc' and enter `:wq` to save and exit.
+  5. Once you have finished editing the file, hit 'esc' and enter `:x` to save and exit.

   6. Type the Login URL generated and documented to your `key-data.txt` previously into your browser.